-Through Tech-Up, Science World is enhancing current province-wide programs for students and teachers to include coding and computational thinking.
+Through Tech-Up, Science World enhanced current province-wide programs for students and teachers to include coding and computational thinking.

-For teachers, the Tech-Up project will involve the development of new coding and digital skills, barrier-free hands-on professional development experiences for educators.
-These new coding and digital skills training modules will be developed in consultation with expert learning technology teachers from the Vancouver School District (SD39).
-All training will support teachers to meaningfully incorporate coding and digital learning outcomes aligned with the provincial curriculum into their own classrooms.
+For teachers, the Tech-Up project involved the development of new coding and digital skills, barrier-free hands-on professional development experiences for educators.
+These new coding and digital skills training modules were developed in consultation with expert learning technology teachers from the Vancouver School District (SD39).
+All training has supported teachers to meaningfully incorporate coding and digital learning outcomes aligned with the provincial curriculum into their own classrooms.

 - STEAM Days of Summer: Computational Thinking (Vancouver and Prince George, August 2018)

-For students, the Tech-Up project will build upon Science World’s robust suite of facility-based and province-wide outreach programming.
-New content will be developed to deliver coding and computational thinking activities into well-established educational programs:
+For students, the Tech-Up project has built upon Science World’s robust suite of facility-based and province-wide outreach programming.
+New content was developed to deliver coding and computational thinking activities into well-established educational programs: